Guide To Tea Tasting

 A good way to start tea tasting is to line up your favorite teas in different categories and start comparing.

 Note: How the flavors may differ depending upon origin, soil type, style of tea and steeping time.
 So, you will learn characteristics of Ceylon teas of each region on our post of “Ceylon Tea growing regions,”

 How to Brew the Tea

-before your tasting Tea session you have to Brew your tea at required time. you will learn all about how to brew teas in our tea product description and our all products well described how to make the cup of tea.
+before your tasting Tea session, you have to Brew your tea at the required time. you will learn all about how to brew teas in our tea product description and our all products well described how to make the cup of tea.

 Taste of the Tea

 When we think of tea tasting, we think of our tongue.
-But in fact up to 90% of flavour is perceived through smell.
+But in fact, up to 90% of flavor perceives through smell.
 Our tongues detect four essential tastes and these give us our initial impression: sweet, bitterness, salty, acidic/sourness.

 Good tea takes you on a journey.
 What flavors bloom?
 Grass, flowers, earth, ocean, sky, minerals, fruits, spices and liquids can be used to understand the flavors of tea.
 Alfalfa, barnyard, lilacs, seaweed, brine, passion fruit, tar, cream, butterscotch and more are all terms used to describe tea.

 Consider your life’s experiences and the flavor of the brew, and where it takes you back in time.
 What do you taste first?
 Then what?
 Then what?
 What are you still tasting on the back of your tongue long after that first initial sip?